heistak/your-code-displays-japanese-wrong/index.md

 ## OK, what’s wrong?

-Kanji, also known as Hanzi, Hanja or just Han Characters, is a set of characters that originated in China but are also used in Japan, Korea, Taiwan, etc. The Kanji glyph sets used in Chinese, Japanese, and Korean each consist of several thousand characters. (*Glyph* is a typographical term which refers to the appearance of a character, as opposed to the meaning.)
+Kanji, also known as Hanzi, Hanja or just Han Characters, is a set of characters that originated in China but are also used in Japan, Korea, Taiwan, etc. The Kanji sets used in those countries each look mostly similar to each other, but also have large numbers of characters that have different-looking glyphs. (*Glyph* is a typographical term which refers to the appearance of a character, as opposed to the meaning.)

-These sets look mostly similar to each other, but have large numbers of characters that look different.
 For instance, here are the Japanese, Simplified Chinese, and Traditional Chinese glyph variants of the character that represents *knife edge*:

 | Language            | Glyph                                               | Unicode Code Point |
 |---------------------|-----------------------------------------------------|--------------------|